TASK TWEAKER: REPETITION, BOREDOM, AND TASK VARIATIONS

 While it’s essential for language learning (no repetition, no progress), the word itself is often carefully avoided when promoting teaching methods or learning platforms.
 Why?

-a) Because even the most engaging activity can become dull when it’s repeated over and over, time and time again, day after day, well, you know the drill.
+Because even the most engaging activity can become dull when it’s repeated over and over, time and time again, day after day, well, you know the drill.

 To help with brainstorming the ideas for variations, I’ve built my Task Tweaker